nerdsupremacist/Sync/README.md

 The sky is the limit!

-**Warning:** This is only a proof of concept that I'm using for exeprimentation.
+**Warning:** This is only a proof of concept that I'm using for experimentation.
 I assume there's lots and lots of bugs in there...

 ## Installation
 ### Swift Package Manager